 A post-position plot is simply a check made after enough time has elapsed since crossing the waypoint to detect a navigation error, but soon enough to fix things before a loss of separation with other traffic occurs.
 We started doing these after inertial reference systems replaced our navigators, and started wondering about the requirement when we installed our first GPS.
-Well here we are years later and guys are still getting violated even with hybrid IRUs and six satellites hooked up to two GPS.
-We still need to do these.
+Now the FAA recommends we still do them, but has generally softened the requirement almost into nonexistence.

 Figure: Two Degree Check Error Example, from Eddie's notes.

-The "non-steering LRNS" may not apply to many aircraft, since triple FMS with hybrid IRUs tend to blend everything together.
-The point, however, is to plot the aircraft's position after about ten minutes to ensure the next waypoint wasn't entered in error.
+The point is to plot the aircraft's position after about ten minutes to ensure the next waypoint wasn't entered in error.
 If, for example, the flight plan download (or manual entry) entered the next waypoint as 51N 040W, one degree south of the clearance, it would look perfectly normal on the cockpit displays but plotting the position would alert the crew that something is amiss, as shown on the figure.
 Don't think this is possible?
 Modern G550's continue to get caught in just this type of Gross Navigational Error.

 Figure: Plotting Chart Example, from Eddie's notes.

 Plotting is a basic pilot skill, one thinks, but perhaps there are easier ways.
 See: Plotting.